Antonin Scalia: Conspiracy theories

-The surrounding circumstances behind Scalia's death led rise to conspiracy theories that he may have been murdered.
-These were spurred by the decision to not have an autopsy, the justice of the peace pronouncing him dead over the phone, lack of a security detail for Scalia by the United States Marshals Service (at Scalia's request), uncertainty on a precise cause of death, and reports that the owner of the ranch found Scalia with a pillow over his head (he later clarified the pillow was between his head and the headboard, not covering his face).
-The conspiracy theory was promoted by William Ritchie, a former head of criminal investigations for the Metropolitan Police Department of the District of Columbia, and by far-right talk show host, Alex Jones.
-Regarding the homicide speculations, then-presidential candidate Donald Trump stated on Michael Savage's radio show, "They say they found a pillow on his face, which is a pretty unusual place to find a pillow."
-Eugene Scalia rejected the theories, stating, "Our family just has no doubt that he was taken from us by natural causes."
+The circumstances surrounding Scalia's death prompted conspiracy theories alleging that he may have been murdered.
+These conspiracy theories were stimulated by Guevara's decision not to conduct an autopsy and her pronouncement of Scalia's death by a phone call, as well as by Scalia's refusal of a United States Marshals Service security detail, uncertainty over the precise cause of Scalia's death, and Poindexter's initial assertion that he found Scalia in bed with a pillow over his head.
+Poindexter later clarified that the pillow was in between Scalia's head and the bed's headboard, not over his face.
+The conspiracy theory was promoted by William Ritchie, a former head of criminal investigations for the Metropolitan Police Department of the District of Columbia, and by Alex Jones, a far-right talk show host.
+Donald Trump, then a candidate for the Republican presidential nomination, referenced the homicide allegations on Michael Savage's radio show The Savage Nation, saying that "they say they found a pillow on his face, which is a pretty unusual place to find a pillow."
+Eugene Scalia rejected the theories, saying that "our family just has no doubt that he was taken from us by natural causes."

 Legacy

 Influence

-Writing in The Jewish Daily Forward in 2009, J.J.
-Goldberg described Scalia as "the intellectual anchor of the court's conservative majority".
+Writing in The Jewish Daily Forward in 2009, J. J. Goldberg described Scalia as "the intellectual anchor of the court's conservative majority".
 Scalia traveled to the nation's law schools, giving talks on law and democracy.
 His appearances on college campuses were often standing room only.
 Justice Ruth Bader Ginsburg indicated that Scalia was "very much in tune with the current generation of law students ...
 Students now put 'Federalist Society' on their resumes".
 John Paul Stevens, who served throughout Scalia's tenure until his 2010 retirement, said of Scalia's influence, "He's made a huge difference.
 Some of it constructive, some of it unfortunate".
 Of the nine sitting justices, Scalia was most often the subject of law review articles.

 In 2009, after nearly a quarter century on the Court, Scalia characterized his victories as "damn few".

 Writing in the American Spectator, Adam Carrington noted that:

 Scalia's promotion of textualism and originalism on the high court led to a shift in the American judiciary's approach to textual interpretation, with greater attention paid to the text itself.
 The liberal political philosopher Ronald Dworkin said that because of Scalia, "we are all originalists now."
 For this reason, he is often described as one of the most influential jurists of the twentieth century.
+The statement by Ronald Dorker was made earlier by Elena Kagan, for Elena Kagan said during her 2010 Senate confirmation hearings that "we are all originalists."
+Kagan declared in a 2015 interview at Harvard Law School honoring her then-colleague Scalia that "we are all textualists now."
+In 2017, Harvard University established an endowed professorship at its law school dedicated in honor of Scalia; as of July 1, 2021, it is occupied by Stephen E. Sachs.